solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/real-time-inferencing.md

 ![The ACI deployment cell is displayed with a successful output.](media/aci-deployment-output.png 'ACI deployment output')

-Finally, test the deployed model with direct calls on service object by calling the service endpoint (Scoring URI) over HTTP:
+Finally, test the deployed model with direct calls on service object:

 ```python
 import json